dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 ## Adding to OpenCore

-Don't forget that SSDTs need to be added to Opencore, reminder that .aml is complied, .dsl is code. **Add only the .aml file**:
+Don't forget that SSDTs need to be added to OpenCore, reminder that .aml is complied, .dsl is code. **Add only the .aml file**:

 * EFI/OC/ACPI
 * config.plist -> ACPI -> Add

-Reminder that Cmd/Crtl+R with ProperTree pointed at your OC folder will add all your SSDTs, kexts and .efi drivers to the config for you. **Do not add your DSDT to OpenCore, its already in your firmware**.
+Reminder that Cmd/Ctrl+R with ProperTree pointed at your OC folder will add all your SSDTs, kexts and .efi drivers to the config for you. **Do not add your DSDT to OpenCore, its already in your firmware**.
 If you are unsure what this is referring to, go back to the OpenCore guide and select your config based of the architecture of your CPU.

 For those who do not yet have a config.plist, you'll want to next head back to your respective OpenCore guides and create the config.plist: